Ladvien/ladvien.github.io/_posts/2019-10-27-generating-lego-training-data-cnn.md

 Getting things going was straightforward.
 I put together the hardware, installed the Arduino IDE, and looked-up the pinout for the RAMPs controller.

-I wrote the firmware to receive serial commands as packet.
+I wrote the firmware to receive serial commands as a packet.
 The packet structure (at time of writing) looks like this:

 ```
 MOTOR_PACKET = 0x01 0x01 0x00 0x03 0xE8 0x05 0x0A